-It is increasingly likely Governor Phil Murphy will have to conditionally veto the cannabis bills and hope the legislature changes them, which is doubtful.
+Governor Phil Murphy will likely have to conditionally veto the cannabis bills and hope the legislature changes them.
+That is doubtful.
 Meanwhile, the Jersey City Council passed a medical cannabis tax.

-“The last thing any of us want is our kids getting tied up in the criminal justice system, especially kids of color,” Murphy said yesterday at his daily COVID press conference.
+“The last thing any of us want is our kids getting tied up in the criminal justice system.
+Especially kids of color,” Murphy said.
 “And secondly, the voters voted to legalize adult-use marijuana.
 It said it right in the referendum, 21 and up; that’s always been the case.”

-It will have been 45 days since the bills by Feb 8th by which time the bills become law without his signature.
+It will have been 45 days since the bills passed by Feb 8th.
+By that time, the bills become law without his signature.
 Murphy is especially desperate to make a deal by tomorrow on cannabis legislation.
-He faces the difficult choice of the bill becoming law without his signature, having to veto one of his signature issues, or conditionally vetoing the bill and hoping the legislature acts accordingly.
+He faces the choice of the bill becoming law without his signature or vetoing one of his signature issues.
+Or conditionally vetoing the bill and hoping the legislature acts accordingly.

-Thus, a conditional veto is looking like the most logical choice.
-That’s essentially what he wanted to happen with the clean-up bill that failed.
-A deal needs to be worked out, and the votes need to be whipped for it.
-While a deal was made for the clean-up bill between Murphy and the legislative leaders, it was made without input from the Black Caucus, who rejected it after it passed committees.
+Thus, a conditional veto looks like the most logical choice.
+That’s essentially what he wanted to happen with the failed clean-up bill.
+The legislature needs to work out a deal.
+The votes need to be whipped for it.
+Murphy and the legislative leaders made a deal for the clean-up bill.
+It was made without input from the Black Caucus, who rejected it after it passed committees.
 Nothing has indicated they are more amenable to a penalty.
-A slap on the wrist to some is the start down the path of becoming a second class citizen as a felon.
+A slap on the wrist could be the start of becoming a second-class citizen as a felon.

 The delay has been infuriating because a deal was already made between Murphy and the legislative leaders on cannabis legalization.
-At that time, the bills should have been reviewed with a fine-tooth comb.
-Even then, it might not have discovered since there were discrepancies between the Senate and Assembly versions of the bills that further delayed the process before they were passed on Dec 17th.
+The bills should have been reviewed with a fine-tooth comb at that time.
+Even then, it might not have been discovered since there were discrepancies between the Senate and Assembly versions of the bills that further delayed the process before they were passed on Dec 17th.

 Everyone believes there be a deal eventually.
-Hopefully, adult-use cannabis’ rollout will be smoother than it has been thus far.
+Hopefully, the adult-use cannabis rollout will be smoother than it has been thus far.

 Jersey City Passes Medical Cannabis Tax